-Sabbatical leave is a benefit provided to enable members to maintain their effectiveness as teachers, scholars, and professionals.
-A sabbatical leave is for the purpose of scholarly and creative activity and/or of professional development, to the benefit not only of the leave-taker, but also of the Employer and of the academic community in general.
+Sabbatical leave is a benefit provided to enable tenured Members to maintain their effectiveness as teachers, scholars, and professionals.
+A sabbatical leave is for the purpose of scholarly and creative activity and/or of professional development, to the benefit not only of the leave-taker, but also of the Employer, students, and of the academic community in general.

-i) if a Member wishes to apply for a sabbatical to start any time between 1 July 2013 and 30 June 2014, s/he must apply before 1 March 2012.
+a) if a Member wishes to apply for a sabbatical to start any time between 1 July 2021 and 30 June 2022, they must apply before 1 March 2020.

-ii) if a Member wishes to apply for a sabbatical to start any time between 1 July 2014 and 30 June 2015, s/he must apply before 1 March 2013.
+b) if a Member wishes to apply for a sabbatical to start any time between 1 July 2022 and 30 June 2023, they must apply before 1 March 2021.

-iii) if a Member wishes to apply for a sabbatical to start any time between 1 July 2015 and 30 June 2016, s/he must apply before 1 March 2014.
+c) if a Member wishes to apply for a sabbatical to start any time between 1 July 2023 and 30 June 2024, they must apply before 1 March 2022.

-iv) If a Member wishes to apply for a sabbatical to start any time between 1 July 2016 and 30 June 2017, s/he must apply before 1 March 2015.
+d) if a Member wishes to apply for a sabbatical to start any time between 1 July 2024 and 30 June 2025, they must apply before 1 March 2023.

-The application shall include a summary of scholarly and professional activities undertaken by the member during her/his most recent leave (see Article 20.34) as well as a detailed statement of plans (namely goals and objectives, methodology and expected outcomes of the research proposed) for the entire period of the sabbatical leave and shall indicate the benefits which shall accrue to the applicant, to the institution, and to the academic community.
+The application shall include a summary of scholarly and professional activities undertaken by the Member during their most recent leave (see Article 21.32) as well as a detailed statement of plans (namely goals and objectives, methodology and expected outcomes of the research proposed) for the entire period of the sabbatical leave and shall indicate the benefits which shall accrue to the applicant, to the institution, and to the academic community.
 Applications shall be submitted on the appropriate form.

-The Department of the applicant shall meet with the applicant and make a recommendation based on Article 20.24 by April 1.
-The Dean/Director shall meet with the applicant and forward the application, the Department’s recommendation, and his/her own recommendation to the President, by April 15.
+The Department of the applicant shall meet with the applicant and make a recommendation based on Article 21.22 by 1 April.
+The Dean/Director shall meet with the applicant and forward the application, the Department’s recommendation, and their own recommendation to the President, by 15 April.

-(a) The Employer shall provide paid Special Leaves and Sabbatical Leaves for a full year for thirteen (13) members (or equivalent) in any one (1) year, provided that there are that many members entitled to such leave under the provisions of this Article.
-For the members employed in the Special Projects, the Employer shall provide paid Special Leaves and Sabbatical Leaves for a full year for one (1) member (or equivalent) in any one (1) year, provided there is (are) member(s) entitled to such a leave under the provisions of this Article.
+(a) The Employer shall provide paid Special Leaves and Sabbatical Leaves for all eligible Members.
+For the Members employed in the Special Projects, the Employer shall provide paid Special Leaves and Sabbatical Leaves for a full year for one (1) Member (or equivalent) in any one (1) year, provided there is (are) Member(s) entitled to such a leave under the provisions of this Article.

 (b) Members will be permitted to apply for a sabbatical over a two-year period.
 In that event, seniority toward a future sabbatical shall be counted from the time of return from the second half of the sabbatical, but shall include the period of service between the two sabbatical halves.

-If necessary, members shall defer their sabbatical leaves in order to meet the requirements of Articles 20.28 and 20.31.
+If necessary, Members shall defer their sabbatical leaves in order to meet the requirements of Articles 21.26 and 21.27.
 Members shall defer leaves in the order:

 (b) those with the least seniority.

-The President shall submit his/her decisions to the Board of Governors for ratification and shall inform the applicants by 31 May.
+The President shall submit their decisions to the Board of Governors for ratification and shall inform the applicants by 31 May.
 Refusals shall be accompanied by reasons.

-A member shall submit to her/his Dean/Director within one (1) month after his/her return from sabbatical leave a full written account of the scholarly and professional activities undertaken during that leave.
-This report shall indicate how the statement of plans submitted in accordance with Articles 20.26 and 20.33 have been or shall be realized.
-This report and scholarly and creative activities [as defined by Article 8.2 (c)] during the sabbatical or during the period following the sabbatical shall be taken into account by the Dean/Director and the Department in evaluating applications for a subsequent sabbatical leave.
+A Member shall submit to their Dean/Director within one (1) month after their return from sabbatical leave a full written account of the scholarly and professional activities undertaken during that leave.
+This report shall indicate how the statement of plans submitted in accordance with Articles 21.24 and 21.31 have been or shall be realized.
+This report and scholarly and creative activities (as defined by Article 8.3 (c)) during the sabbatical or during the period following the sabbatical shall be taken into account by the Dean/Director and the Department in evaluating applications for a subsequent sabbatical leave.

-A member who has taken a sabbatical leave is under an obligation to return to Brandon University for a period equal in length to the duration of the sabbatical leave or to reimburse the University an amount equal to his/her salary while he/she was on leave.
-This requirement may be waived by mutual agreement of the member and the Employer.
+A Member who has taken a sabbatical leave is under an obligation to return to Brandon University for a period equal in length to the duration of the sabbatical leave or to reimburse the University an amount equal to their salary while they were on leave.
+This requirement may be waived by mutual agreement of the Member and the Employer.

-A member’s salary while on sabbatical leave shall be eighty percent (80%) of his/her annual salary in effect during the sabbatical period, or as calculated based on Article 7.12(s) for those members on amended appointment, with the Employer continuing benefit payments at base salary rates [however, see Article 20.28 (c)].
+A Member’s salary while on sabbatical leave shall be eighty percent (80%) of their annual salary in effect during the sabbatical period, or as calculated based on Article 7.13 (c) (xv) for those Members on amended appointment, with the Employer continuing benefit payments at base salary rates (however, see Article 21.26 (c)).

-If (a) a member’s sabbatical salary, plus (b) other income arising out of the sabbatical leave, exceeds (c) his/her base salary at Brandon University plus reasonable travel and additional living costs for himself/herself and his/her dependents, then the Employer shall reduce (a) until a+b=c.
+If (a) a Member’s sabbatical salary, plus (b) other income arising out of the sabbatical leave, exceeds (c) their base salary at Brandon University plus reasonable travel and additional living costs for themself and their dependents, then the Employer shall reduce (a) until a+b=c.
 Any monies recovered under this Clause shall be dedicated to research at Brandon University.

-A member may apply to receive part of her/his salary as a research grant.
+In accordance with existing Canada Revenue Agency (CRA) policy and regulations, a Member may apply to receive part of their salary as a research grant.

-Members on sabbatical or special leave shall not participate in Brandon University activities (for example, university committee work, Pension Trustees Committee responsibilities, teaching on a sessional basis) other than those for which the sabbatical was given.
-However, if the member’s Department requires a decision which is of importance to the member, including recommendations on workload, parts of the program affecting the member’s teaching workload, selection of a departmental chair, selection committees for appointments in the member’s department (term or probationary positions) and others as determined by the Department, and the member is available, the member may attend meetings called for that purpose.
+Members on sabbatical or special leave shall not be required to participate in Brandon University activities (for example, university committee work, Pension Trustees Committee responsibilities, teaching on a sessional basis) other than those for which the sabbatical was given.
+However, if the Member’s Department requires a decision which is of importance to the Member, including recommendations on workload, parts of the program affecting the Member’s teaching workload, selection of a departmental chair, selection committees for appointments in the Member’s department (term or probationary positions) and others as determined by the Department, and the Member is available, the Member may attend meetings called for that purpose.

-Should the member not be available locally, he/she may participate as a non-voting member of the selection committee.
-For all other matters identified above, he/she shall be requested to participate and vote by mail or e-mail on important decisions.
-Every reasonable effort shall be made to notify the member at least one week in advance of such decisions.
+Should the Member not be available locally, they may participate as a non-voting Member of the selection committee.
+For all other matters identified above, they shall be requested to participate and vote by mail or e-mail on important decisions.
+Every reasonable effort shall be made to notify the Member at least one week in advance of such decisions.